Birational morphisms and Poisson moduli spaces: Introduction

 The main ingredient in the construction is the observation that there are two other natural ways to lift a sheaf of homological dimension $\le 1$ through a birational morphism.
 The first is the usual inverse image: although this is larger than we want in the curve case, it is still a very well behaved functor.
 In particular, sheaves of homological dimension $\le 1$ on a surface are acyclic for the inverse image, and the direct image of the inverse image is naturally isomorphic to the original sheaf.
 The other natural lifting operation is slightly less obvious: it turns out that in the case of a birational morphism of smooth surfaces, the exceptional inverse image functor, normally only a functor on the derived categories, is itself a left-derived functor, and the resulting functor $\pi^!$ has the same nice properties as $\pi^*$.
 Adjointness then gives a natural transformation $\pi^*\to \pi^!$, and the lifting operation we want is the image of this natural transformation.
 (This can also be characterized as the minimal sheaf on the blown up surface which is acyclic and has the correct direct image.)

-As part of our investigations of this ``minimal lift'' operation, we need to understand the ``exceptional'' sheaves, those with trivial direct image and higher direct images, as these are precisely the sub- and quotient sheaves that have no effect on the direct image.
-It turns out that the exceptional sheaves form an abelian subcategory of the category of (coherent) sheaves on the domain, equivalent to the category of (finitely generated) modules on a certain ring (a finite $k$-algebra).
-The kernel and cokernel of the natural map $\pi^*M\to\pi^!M$ are exceptional, and a number of questions about the minimal lift reduce to questions about these sheaves.
-(Conversely, the equivalence of the category of exceptional sheaves to a module category relies on a construction of projective objects as kernels of maps $\pi^*M\to \pi^!M$.)
+As part of our investigations of this ``minimal lift'' operation, we need to understand the ``invisible'' sheaves, those with trivial direct image and higher direct images, as these are precisely the sub- and quotient sheaves that have no effect on the direct image.
+It turns out that the invisible sheaves form an abelian subcategory of the category of (coherent) sheaves on the domain, equivalent to the category of (finitely generated) modules on a certain ring (a finite $k$-algebra).
+The kernel and cokernel of the natural map $\pi^*M\to\pi^!M$ are invisible, and a number of questions about the minimal lift reduce to questions about these sheaves.
+(Conversely, the equivalence of the category of invisible sheaves to a module category relies on a construction of projective objects as kernels of maps $\pi^*M\to \pi^!M$.)

 The plan of the paper is as follows.
 First, we remind the reader of what a Poisson structure means in the algebraic setting (including in finite characteristic), and give a classification of (smooth, projective) Poisson surfaces up to birational equivalence respecting the Poisson structure.
 We find that every non-symplectic Poisson surface is birational to a Poisson ruled surface $\P({\cal O}_C\oplus \omega_C)$ where $C$ is a smooth curve, and the center of the Poisson structure is disjoint from the given section of the ruling.
 When $g(C)\ge 1$, these are precisely the surfaces that arise in generalized Hitchin systems; in the rational case, there are some additional cases not yet covered in the literature, which we will consider in more detail in \cite{rat_Hitchin}.
 Of course, the rational case is particularly interesting when it comes to birational maps, since only in that case do we obtain birational maps that do not preserve the ruling.